k3d-io/k3d/docs/usage/guides/cuda.md

 ```

 ### The NVIDIA device plugin
 To enable NVIDIA GPU support on Kubernetes you also need to install the [NVIDIA device plugin](https://github.com/NVIDIA/k8s-device-plugin).
-The device plugin is a deamonset and allows you to automatically:
+The device plugin is a daemonset and allows you to automatically:
 * Expose the number of GPUs on each nodes of your cluster
 * Keep track of the health of your GPUs
 * Run GPU enabled containers in your Kubernetes cluster.